-Who is Brice Oligui Nguema, alleged coup leader in Gabon?
+Who is Brice Oligui Nguema, Gabon’s interim leader?

 Nguema heads the Gabonese Presidency’s Republican Guard, the country’s most powerful security unit.